therealjacinto/6502-ben-computer/README.md

     .disassemble 8000:7fff

 ## TODO
-The labelling process (`parseFile.py`) can use some improvements, in particular if there exists more than one match for the label.
-If this is the case, we shouldn't determine its location until maybe we have more information.

 There is much optimization that can be done as I learn more about how to use `vbcc`.
 I can utilize more inline functions, avoid saving register states when entering certain functions, etc.

 Also, I need to understand more about how to use certain libraries and include header files.